 Academic Medicine acquires permission to reprint literary excerpts or artworks (which often takes many months), authors should include all relevant information about the piece they are explicating (publisher, museum, dates, etc.) to enable staff editors to find and contact the copyright holder.
 Submissions undergo review and editing.

 This feature is published on a regular but space-available basis.
 Pieces vary in style and subject but must be first-person, narrative essays.
 Typically, the author tells the story of an experience related to the art or science of teaching, learning, or practicing medicine, and reflects on the meaning of that experience, as it pertains to her or his life and work.
 Essays should be no more than 600 words and must fit on one journal page.

 Preparing a Manuscript: Requirements and Standards

 - Manuscripts should be double spaced and left-justified, including references.
-Use12-point type, approximately 1-inch margins, and format for 8 ½ x 11 paper
+Use 12-point type, Times New Roman font, 1-inch margins, and format for 8 ½ x 11 paper.

 - Supply a title page as the first page of the manuscript with the following information:

-- Sentence-style bios for each author than list position(s) or title(s) and institutional affiliation(s).
+- Sentence-style bios for each author that list position(s) or title(s) and institutional affiliation(s).
 Bios can also include ORCID IDs, formatted as a hyperlink; ORCID IDs are completely optional.
 For example, "J.M.
 Smith is assistant professor, Department of Family Medicine, State University College of Medicine, City, State; ORCID: https://orcid.org/XXXX-XXXX-XXXX-XXXX."